treetertot/raytracer/readme.md

 ![](./final/final.png)

-The final render as it appears in the source code, with an aspect ratioi of 16:9 and 50 samples per ray took about 11 minutes to render, which is still slower than the original, which took about 7 minutes.
+The final render as it appears in the book's source code, with an aspect ratio of 16:9 and 50 samples per ray takes about 11 minutes to render.

+This is still slower than the C++ version, which takes about 7 minutes to render a similar scene.
 It's my goal to make my port significantly faster.

 [rotw]: https://raytracing.github.io/books/RayTracingInOneWeekend.html